IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 14 April 2024 | 23:11
+### Check In
+ * So, I tried to implement the weapons having textures that can be drawn to the screen
+ * I encapsulated the weapos like how the enemies and creature/player objects are encaslated so that the can interact in monogame
+ * The weapons matches the way the enemies are structured.
+Everything funtionality-wise works the same way as it did before.
+ * The issue I hit though is that I'm struggling to get the weapon to move with the player.
+The weapon draws to screen, but it won't follow the player
+ * I tried having the player pass the weapon it's location for the weapon to use to set it's own position with, but the variable I use to pass the player's location with always ended up being 0 by the time the weapon's update runs.
+ * I don't know what else to try to get this to work.
+I know Grace will be in the lab tomorrow so I can ask her about this then since I think she did a similar thing in her game for this class (having the player carry an item)
+ * I also added the structure I intend to use to make a weapon that the player can pick up.

+### Next Steps
+ * Sword texture on the creature (animation doesn't have to be implemented)
+ * Make pick up for new sword
+ * Enemy sprites
+ * Screens visuals
+ * Weapon/attack animation

 ## 14 April 2024 | 19:31
 ### Check In
  * Going to start working on this again.
 I want to try to get the majority of things for this project done so I don't have to worry about this too much tomorrow and can work on another project I'm heading.